spring-projects/spring-data-neo4j/README.md

           }
         }

-* Create a repository to perform typical CRUD like data access.
+* Create a repository or service to perform typical operations on your entities.
 The FinderFactory and Finder helper classes make searching easy for common use cases.
-You can also use the introduce method find(Class class, TraversalDescription traversal) within the World class to perform traversals that start from a given 'World' instance location in the graph.
+The complete functionality is covered in the [reference manual](http://static.springsource.org/spring-data/data-graph/docs/current/reference/html/#programming-model).

         @Repository
         public class WorldRepository {